 Lindy Lee Gold is a senior specialist at the Connecticut Department of Economic and Community Development responsible for business retention, recruitment, expansion and development of public housing.
 She represents the commissioner on all workforce development and education boards and commissions.
 From April 1996 to 1997 she was director of development and community relations for Mothers Against Drunk Driving (Connecticut office).
 Lindy is the chair of the Gateway Community College Foundation, is a Pierson College Yale University Fellow, vice-president of the Jewish Federation Association, and a member of the executive board of the Shubert Performing Arts Center.
 She has received numerous community awards including the 2013 Urban League of Southern Connecticut Community Service Award and the 2012 Connection Lifetime Achievement Award.

-Jeanne Milstein has a long and distinguished career in public service to children and families in the state of Connecticut and now New York State.
+Jeanne Milstein has a long and distinguished career in public service to children and families in the state of Connecticut and in New York State.
+She is currently the director of Human Services for the city of New London.
 She served as Connecticut’s Child Advocate from 2000 until 2012.
-She currently serves as the Deputy Commissioner of Strategic Planning and Policy Development for the Office of Children and Family Services in New York State.
+She served as the Deputy Commissioner of Strategic Planning and Policy Development for the Office of Children and Family Services in New York State.
 She began her career as a VISTA volunteer immediately after graduating from Cornell University in 1977.
 Jeanne has also served as the Director of Government and Community Relations at the Department of Children and Families; Legislative Director at the Connecticut Commission on Children; Director of Government Relations at the Permanent Commission on the Status of Women; and Director of the Women’s Center of Southeastern Connecticut.
 Jeanne is guided by the adage, “If you aren’t outraged, you aren’t paying attention.”
 She is a tireless and passionate advocate for children and families.